Synapsida: Patagia

 Aerial locomotion first began in non-mammalian haramiyidan cynodonts, with Arboroharamiya, Xianshou, Maiopatagium and Vilevolodon bearing exquisitely preserved, fur-covered wing membranes that stretch across the limbs and tail.
 Their fingers are elongated, similar to those of bats and colugos and likely sharing similar roles both as wing supports and to hang on tree branches.

 Within true mammals, aerial locomotion first occurs in volaticotherian eutriconodonts.
 A fossil Volaticotherium has an exquisitely preserved furry patagium with delicate wrinkles and that is very extensive, "sandwiching" the poorly preserved hands and feet and extending to the base of the tail.
 Argentoconodon, a close relative, shares a similar femur adapted for flight stresses, indicating a similar lifestyle.

 Therian mammals would only achieve powered flight and gliding long after these early aeronauts became extinct, with the earliest-known gliding metatherians and bats evolving in the Paleocene.

+Orifices, reproduction and mammary glands

+Like other tetrapods, synapsids ancestrally had a cloaca (a single opening for defecation, urination and reproduction) on the underside of the base of the tail, which in the case of synapsids faces directly downwards.
+A single cloacal opening is retained by monotremes.
+In marsupials and some placentals, the anus is separated from the unified reproductive-urination opening (the urogenital sinus, also sometimes still called a cloaca) by the urorectal septum.
+In many placentals, the urination opening (urethral meatus) is also separate from the reproductive opening, with the anus separated from the urinary and reproductive organs by the perineum.
+Like many other tetrapods, male mammals possess penises.
+Their penises are likely homologous to those of other amniotes, representing a shared ancestral trait inherited from their common ancestor, as is also suggested for the female homologue of the penis, the clitoris.